eduvega99/products-flutter/README.md

 A new Flutter project to improve my development skills with Flutter.

+## Services

+List of services used:

+- **Firebase - Realtime Database.** To storage all information about products.
+- **Cloudinary** To upload product images.

-## Getting Started
+## Implementations

-At this point in the development of the application it only implements the login screen and adds a controller for the login of user, validating the correct format of the inputs in the form.
+At this point in the application development I've implemented:

+- **Login Controller.** To validate all the inputs data in the form.
+- **CRUD towards REST service.** Create, read and update products in firebase.
+Also upload images to Cloudinary.
+- **Camera and galery.** To take products photos.

 ## Next Steps

 The next objectives are:

-- Implement CRUD towards REST services
-- Work with the use of camera and images galery
+- Implement user authentication via firebase and use tokens in our services.